LapTQ/IT4343E_OCR/README.md

 ## Contributors

-This repository is following the course project in class IT4343E - Computer Vision.
+This repository follows the course project of class IT4343E - Computer Vision.
 We would like to express our sincere gratitude to PhD.
 Dinh Viet Sang for guiding this course project.

 Group members:
 * Hoang Nguyen Minh Nhat - 20194445